CartoDB/cartoframes/CONTRIBUTING.md

 To release a new version of cartoframes, create a new branch off of `master` called `vX.Y.Z_release`, where `X.Y.Z` should be replaced with the specific version to be released (e.g., 0.10.1).
 After this branch is created, update the following files:

 1. ``cartoframes/__version__.py`` should have the newest version number in the ``__version__`` variable
 2. NEWS.rst should be updated with all of the changes happening in this version.
-It should include the release number and the date of the release
+It should include the release number and the date of the release.
+Looking at merged pull requests sorted by last updated is a good way to ensure features are not missed.
 3. The README.rst should be updated so that the mybinder tag at the top of the file is the release number/tag

+Ensure that documentation is building correctly by building this branch in readthedocs.
+If not, this is a good time to fix documentation before publishing.
+You needed to be added as a contributor on readthedocs to be able to configure builds.

+After the tests pass, merge into master.
+Next, we publish a release to [PyPi](https://pypi.org/project/cartoframes/) and [GitHub](https://github.com/CartoDB/cartoframes/releases).

+### Documentation (readthedocs)

+This step needs to be completed before any releases, but is here as a reminder that documentation should not be ignored.
+Docs are built with [ReadTheDocs](https://cartoframes.readthedocs.io/en/stable/) automatically from any tagged release and a few select branches. ``master`` is the docs build for ``latest``.
+Once docs are working from master from the previous step, ensure that the version shows up in the default docs page: https://cartoframes.readthedocs.io/en/stable/

+### PyPi release

+Run `make publish` in the base cartoframes directory.
+For a new release to be published on PyPi you need to be added as an author on the [PyPi's cartoframes project](https://pypi.org/project/cartoframes/).
+Also make sure that [`twine`](https://pypi.org/project/twine/) is installed.

+### GitHub release

+1. Make sure `master` is fresh from the `vX.Y.Z_release` merge
+2. Title release `vX.Y.Z Release`
+3. Add latest entry from NEWS.rst
+4. Add the dist files from `make dist` (``cartoframes-X.Y.Z-py2-py3-none-any.whl`` and ``cartoframes-X.Y.Z.tar.gz``)
+5. Select pre-release (for now)

 ## Submitting contributions